- Sabang, a barangay of Puerto Galera, east of the town

 Time

-Puerto Galera follows Philippine Standard Time (PST, UTC+8), which is the same time zone as Manila and the rest of the Philippines.
-There is no daylight saving time (DST) in the country.
+[edit]Puerto Galera follows Philippine Standard Time (PST, UTC+8), the same time zone as Manila and the rest of the country.
+There is no daylight saving time (DST) in the Philippines.
+Visitors arriving from countries with large time differences should plan for jet lag accordingly, especially if they intend to dive or participate in physical activities soon after arrival.

 Electricity

-Puerto Galera operates on a 220V, 60Hz power supply, using Type A, B, and C electrical outlets.
-Visitors from countries with 110V systems may need a voltage converter for certain electronic devices.
+[edit]Puerto Galera operates on a 220V, 60Hz power supply, using Type A, B, and C electrical outlets.
+Travelers from countries with 110V systems (such as the US or Japan) may need a voltage converter for certain devices.

 Get in